Welcome to our Early Years Foundation Stage page.

 Transition to Reception

-For children that have attended our Nursery setting, transition to Reception is a natural progression.
+For children who have attended our Nursery setting, transition to Reception is a natural progression.
 Children are familiar with key staff and routines and have spent some time in their new classroom.
 Children who have not attended our Nursery are invited for a taster session in Reception in the summer term and parents will be invited to a welcome meeting.